Guerneville: Get away from everything (including cell coverage).

 Another one of California’s non-sucky small towns.

-Guerneville is a town about two hours north of San Francisco and, as such, it makes a pretty good weekend getaway.
-This tiny, tree-packed town of 4,500 people only has a few streets so it’s fairly walkable.
-Plus, the area has a couple of charming hotels and well-ranked restaurants so you don’t have to drive anywhere if you don’t want to.
+Guerneville is a small California town about two hours north of San Francisco and, despite its close proximity to The City, nonetheless makes for a pretty good weekend getaway.
+This quiet, tree-crammed town of 4,500 people only has a few cross streets so it’s eminently walkable.
+The town has a couple of charming hotels with most modern amenities, and even some well-ranked restaurants so you don’t have to drive anywhere to get a decent meal.
+In short, it’s the perfect place to escape the hustle and bustle of modern life without actually leaving it.

 Where to eat in Guerneville.
 (Hint: Try the restaurants.)